-There are three main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
+There are 3 main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
 Fiber is the part of plant foods, including fruits, vegetables, and nuts, that you can’t digest.

-A type of fat made in the liver that is carried through your body in 2 kinds of bundles, high-density lipoproteins and low-density lipoproteins.
+A type of fat made in the liver that is carried through your body.
+Two very important carriers of cholesterol are high-density lipoproteins and low-density lipoproteins.
 It's important to have healthy levels of both.